eren123danyel/temple-run-ai/README.md

 An implementation of MoveNet to track a person using TensorFlow Lite, and then translate those moves to keystrokes to control an instance of temple run.

+**This is for an SBC running temple run, if you want to use this code, you will need to setup the game yourself**

 ## Installation instructions
 For Windows and Mac
 ```bash